 This section sets out the Council's key policies for protecting our habitats, biodiversity, landscape, and water environment.
-A map detailing nature conservation designations (with the exception of Local Nature Conservation Sites can be found in Volume 2.
-A map detailing the location of Local Nature Conservation Sites can be viewed within the Non-Statutory Planning Guidance document.
+A map detailing nature conservation sites can be found in Volume 2.

 Landscape

 The quality and diverse nature of East Ayrshire's landscapes is an important asset to the Local Authority area, in terms of a resource for tourism and recreation and the associated economic development.
 It is also a critical element in defining a sense of place for local communities within the landscape and contributes to the quality of life for local residents.